Subject: Implementation Science

 School: Graduate Division

-Prerequisites: Training or experience in clinical research, public health, quality improvement or health care organization leadership.
-Exceptions for these prerequisites may be made with the consent of the course director
+Prerequisites: Training or experience in public health, epidemiology, clinical research, quality improvement or health care organization leadership.
+Exceptions for these prerequisites may be made with the consent of the course director.

 Graduate Division course: Yes

 Is this a web-based online course?
 No

 Is this an Interprofessional Education (IPE) course?
 No

 May students in the Graduate Division (i.e. pursuing Master or PhD) enroll in this course?
 Yes